What is the Class Totals Report?

-At the beginning of the school year, the Class Totals Report starts off with 2 columns of data for each test, with the column headers “B” and “1”.
-The “B” stands for “baseline” or “beginning”.
-It is meant to capture the score from the very first test session for each test, no matter when that happens.
+At the beginning of the school year, the Class Totals Report starts off with 2 columns of data for each test with the column headers “B” and “1”.
+The "B" stands for “baseline”.
+It captures the score from the very first test session for each test, even if the first test session is in the 3rd marking period, for example.
+If the student was in ESGI last year (as a full student or for a pre-assessment), then the B score is final score from the previous year.
+That only happens when the exact same test is being used in both years.

 The “1” stands for the 1st marking period.
 The number represents the most recent score on the test.
 As you continue testing during the 1st marking period the “1” column will continue to update.

 After the first marking period is over, a "2" column will appear.
 At first, the “2” column will show the same score as the “1” column (if Carry Scores Forward is checked, otherwise it will show NT).
 Once a student has been tested during the 2nd marking period, the “2” column will update.
 The “1” column will continue to reflect the last score during the 1st marking period.

 The column headers of the report show the total number of questions on that test.
 The report can be printed, downloaded as an Excel file, or downloaded as a PDF file.

 "Average % Correct" (previously "Total Weighted Score") is an average of all of the tests on the report.
 To calculate this, you find the percent correct on each test then average those percentages.
-This gives an average score across all tests, and allows you to rank your class by an overall score, which is helpful for making reading groups based on data from multiple tests.
+This gives an average score across all tests, and allows you to rank your class by an overall score, which is helpful for making groups based on data from multiple tests.
 If "Carry Scores Forward" is not checked, the NT's do not count toward the average.